Motus est Vita

 Temporal Dynamics

-Can MQ distinguish durable developmental change from day-to-day fluctuation?
+Can MQ tell lasting change apart from day-to-day fluctuation?
 We test short-term stability (hours) and long-term sensitivity (months).
 If the measure cannot separate signal from noise, we refine and retest.

 H3